What is relevant work experience?

 - (Third most recent work experience)

-Here’s an example of a work experience section taken from a police officer resume:
+Here’s an example of effective bullet points on a resume:

 How to describe work experience on your resume